teracyhq/django-html5-boilerplate/README.rst

 * [meta]: includes basic meta data of a page.

-* [meta_extra]: should be used to provide more meta data for the page (for example: open graph, twitter cards, apple app id, etc.,).
+* [meta_extra]: should be used to provide more meta data for the page (for example: open graph, twitter cards, apple app id, etc.).

 * [title]: should provide page.title context to set the page's title.